jimhigson/oboe.js/writing/main/4a_Application_and_Reflection.md

 well to the tendency for the immediate key before an object to be taken as the type when Java models are marshaled into json
 \label{marshallTypeFig}](images/marshall)

-By sensible convention, even in a serialisation format with only a loose definition of lists, lists contain only items of the same type.
-This gives way to a sister convention, that for lists of items, the key immediately linking to the

 Stability over upgrades
 -----------------------